 What is PPE & Correct Use

-Personal protective equipment, commonly referred to as “PPE”, is equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.
+Personal protective equipment, commonly referred to as “PPE”, is any safety equipment that workers use to prevent workplace injuries when engineering and administrative controls fail to eliminate the hazard.
 Injuries can vary from minor cuts to more serious ones like lung cancer.
 These injuries and illnesses may result from contact with chemical, radiological, physical, electrical, mechanical, or other workplace hazards.

 Personal protective equipment may include items such as gloves, safety glasses and shoes, earplugs or muffs, hard hats, respirators, or coveralls, vests, and full bodysuits.